 A Little About Stone Veneer

 Stone veneer is a manufactured material that is cast to look like real stone—but is more affordable, easier to install, more versatile, and nearly as durable.
 It is a far lighter material, which makes it easier to transport and install.
-And because it is made in a factory, you can customize your stone color selection to achieve not only the perfect variegation but the perfect color for your home’s exterior.
+And because it is made in a factory, you can customize your stone color selection to achieve not only the perfect variegation but also the perfect color for your home’s exterior.

 Learn more about how stone veneer siding can add incredible value to your home as one of the highest returns on investment in home improvement projects.

-Why They Work Together so Well
+Why They Work Together So Well

-As man-made, manufactured materials, fiber cement and stone veneer are a match made in heaven.
+As man-made, manufactured materials, fiber cement, and stone veneer are a match made in heaven.
 Both materials bring a level of:

 Working together these materials will provide superior, long-term protection for your home while making your exterior a showstopper.